This Privacy Statement was updated on 21.07.2021

 From What Types of Third Parties does SAP obtain Personal Data?
-In most cases, SAP collects Personal Data from you.
-SAP might also obtain Personal Data from third parties, if the applicable national law allows SAP to do so.
+In most cases SAP collects Personal Data from you.
+SAP might also obtain Personal Data from a third party, if the applicable national law allows SAP to do so.
 SAP will treat this Personal Data according to this Privacy Statement, plus any additional restrictions imposed by the third party that provided SAP with it or the applicable national law.
 These third-party sources include:

 - SAP and/or SAP Group’s business dealings with your employer

 - third parties you directed to share your Personal Data with SAP